DSJacq/TAE/W02-LinearRegression/ThePowerOfSportAnalytics.md

 ### Soccer

 The soccer analytics community is currently growing, and new data is constantly being collected.
 Many argue that it is much harder to apply analytics to soccer, but there are several books and websites on the topic.
-Check out "The Numbers Game: Why Everything You Know about Football is Wrong" by Chris Anderson and David Sally, as well as the websites [Soccer Analytics] (http://www.socceranalysts.com) and [Soccermetrics] (http://www.soccermetrics.net).
+Check out "The Numbers Game: Why Everything You Know about Football is Wrong" by Chris Anderson and David Sally, as well as the websites [Soccer Analysts] (http://www.socceranalysts.com) and [Soccermetrics] (http://www.soccermetrics.net/).

 ### Cricket

 There are several websites dedicated to building models for evaluating player performance in cricket.
-Check out [Crimetric] (http://www.cricmetric.com) and [Impact Index Cricket] (www.impactindexcricket.com).
+Check out [Crimetric] (http://www.cricmetric.com/) and [Impact Index Cricket] (http://www.impactindexcricket.com/).

 ### Hockey

 Analytics are used in hockey to track player performance and to better shape the composition of teams.
-Check out the websites [Hockey Analytics] (http://www.hockeyanalytics.com) and [Light House Hockey] (http://www.lighthousehockey.com).
+Check out the websites [Hockey Analytics] (http://www.hockeyanalytics.com) and [Light House Hockey] (http://www.lighthousehockey.com/).